Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Abstract

 \section{Abstract}

-In this paper, we prove the compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space by employing the Hilbert expansion which includes interior and Knudsen layers.
-This rigorously justifies the corresponding formal analysis in Sone's book \cite{Sone-2007-Book} in the context of short time smooth solutions.
-In particular, different with previous works in this direction, no Prandtl layers are needed. \\
+In this paper, we prove the compressible Euler limit from the Boltzmann equation with hard sphere collisional kernel and complete diffusive boundary condition in half-space by employing the Hilbert expansion which includes interior and Knudsen layers.
+This rigorously justifies the corresponding formal analysis in Sone's book \cite{Sone-2007-Book} in the context of short time smooth solutions, and also generalizes the classic Caflisch's result \cite{Caflish-1980-CPAM} to initial-boundary problem case. \\

 \textsc{Keywords.} Compressible Euler limit; Boltzmann equation; Complete diffusive boundary condition; Hilbert expansion; Knudsen layer \\

 \textsc{AMS subject classifications.} 35B25; 35F20; 35Q20; 76N15; 82C40